sandialabs/slycat/web-client/README.md

 ## User Authentication

 The Slycat server requires user authentication.
-Each example in This directory takes the same inputs for the authentication process, the options being provided by the slycat.web.client module.
+The slycat.web.client module provides the options for the authentication process.

 For example, to use standard password authentication for a Slycat server running on https://localhost:9000 without a security certificate,